hklchung/MCP/README.md

 # MCP Demo

 This project demonstrates a simple multi-agent workflow for generating marketing blog posts.
-It uses Flask for a minimal dashboard and OpenAI LLMs for text generation.
+It uses Streamlit for a minimal interface and OpenAI LLMs for text generation.

 ## Requirements
 - Python 3.11+